etjenB/eAmbulanta/README.md

 # eAmbulanta
-Software for local health clinic.
+Software for a local health clinic.